eleanorbeers/WorkoutSuggestionApp/README.md

 Due to Strava’s current limitations on data export, it’s impossible to collect large batches of running data from public users.
 Instead, I exported my personal data, which contained only around 200 workouts.
 After filtering out walking and swimming sessions, I was left with 107 running workouts.
 Given the discrepancy between training and test loss, it's clear that this isn’t enough data to achieve optimal model performance.
 However, if I could gather a larger dataset from Strava users, I could train the model on that data and make predictions based on the trends observed in other runners.
 This might be feasible through web scraping.

+## **Future Directions**

+The application of transformer models in workout planning holds significant potential for expansion, enabling functionality that could rival platforms such as Nike Run Club or Runna.
+Given the current capabilities of transformer models—particularly in tasks such as NLP—I propose the following enhancements:

+- **Web Scraping for Data Collection:** Utilize web scraping techniques to gather extensive datasets from platforms like Strava, enabling the training and fine-tuning of transformer models to identify patterns in marathon training workouts.
+- **Expanded Use of Transformers for Continuous Variable Prediction:**
+  - Extend the model's capability to predict continuous variables, such as distance, heart rate, and expected effort level, which could be used to refine workout suggestions.
+- **Fully Developed Workout Plans:**
+  - Expand the current model to generate comprehensive workout plans, spanning from the start of race training to race day, complete with detailed workout descriptions.
+  - Incorporate large language models (LLMs) to adapt workout plans based on user preferences, enabling interaction with a "coach" to adjust the plan as needed.
+- **Integration with Google Maps API:** Provide suggested routes for each run, tailored to the user's current location, target distance, and target elevation, by leveraging the       Google Maps API.
+- **Integration with Google Calendar API:** Offer personalized workout time suggestions based on the user's availability and the estimated duration of each workout, using the Google Calendar API.
+- **Export Functionality:** Allow users to export the generated routes, calendar files with workout times, and the full training plan in various desired formats for ease of use and sharing.